exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/after.md

 end
 ```

-At least one clause should evaluate to `true` or an error will be raised..
+At least one clause should evaluate to `true` or an error will be raised.

 [atom]: https://elixir-lang.org/getting-started/basic-types.html#atoms
 [anti-pattern]: https://en.wikipedia.org/wiki/Anti-pattern